nus-tic2002-2018/website/admin/exams.md

 </div>

 Given the fast pace required by the paper, to be fair to all students, **you will not be allowed to clarify doubts about questions** (in Part 1) by talking to invigilators.
-* If a question is not clear, you can choose option C and write your doubt in the exam paper, near the unclear question.
+* If a question is not clear, you can circle the question number and write your doubt in the exam paper, near the unclear question.
 * If your doubt is justified (e.g. there is a typo in the question) or if many students found the question to be unclear, the examiner may decide to omit that question from grading.

 **Questions in Part 1 are confidential.** You are not allowed to reveal Part 1 content to anyone after the exam.
 All pages of the assessment paper are to be returned at the end of the exam.